-You know what really makes me want to plunge?
+You know what really makes me want to stick my head in a bucket of water and just be done with it?
 Spray painting mountains green in order to answer calls for more attention to environmental protection.

 Wait, an actual mountain was spray painted green?!?

 Yup.
 It’s actually quite impressive.
 Not because they managed to paint an entire mountain green, but because this was an approved government project.
 Take a moment to consider what something like this involves…

 - Pressure is put on China to be more environmentally friendly.
 Someone mistakenly says, “Hey, you guys need to go green!”.

 - A meeting is called, people gather to discuss the problem.
 The question is asked, “How do we go green?
 Any good ideas?”

 - Someone jumps up from the crowd and suggests, “Let’s cover some barren land with green toxic paint, that will solve the problem!
 It will show the world we can go green!”

 - The idea is discussed and debated.
 It’s even improved.
 “Let’s do this on a mountain, so the world can really see our renewed efforts to go green!”.

 - Against all odds, the project is approved.